jarrodmillman/rcsds/standard/bash-advanced.rst

 harddrives, network devices) are streams of bytes available through the filesystem interface.
 This means that the basic file management tools are extremely powerful in Unix.
-Not only can you use these tools to work with files, but you can often use them to monitor and control many aspects of your computer.
+Not only can you use these tools to work with files, but you can also use them to monitor and control many aspects of your computer.

 Files